aadm/aadm.github.io/content/2016-10-12-fuji-me-too.md

 Lang: en
 related_posts: fuji-test-day

-The long norwegian September is a period of the year when I'm still very much in holiday-mode, with my skin still burning from the southern italian sun, and at the same time dreading the dark winter ahead.
+The long Norwegian September is a period of the year when I'm still very much in holiday-mode, with my skin still burning from the southern italian sunshine, and at the same time dreading the dark winter ahead.
 It is a period when my congenital hatred for office life and rituals reach the highest peak; it is a period where all these first-world problems are channeled into the research of a new camera to play with[^1].

 [^1]: Yes I know that just a year ago a bunch of completely different reasons took me to [invest in a whole other system]({filename}2016-02-02-a-little-camera.md).
 So maybe I'm making stuff up, or maybe this reflects the multitude of thoughts and motivations behind my decisions.